sejin8642/LearnPython/README.md

-# Git Practice
+# Learn Python

-This Git repository was created to archive Python scripts written to teach basic Python concepts.
+This Git repository was created to archive Python scripts written to teach basic Python Concepts.

 ## Getting Started